openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-data_share_predicates.md

-# ohos.data_share_predicates (Data Sharing Predicates)
+# ohos.data.data_share_predicates

-Predicates (data_share_predicates) are filtering conditions used by developers to query data in databases through DataShare.
-They are commonly applied in data updates, deletions, and queries.
+Predicates (data_share_predicates) are filtering conditions used by developers to query data in databases through DataShare, commonly applied in data updates, deletions, and queries.

 The interface functions of predicates correspond one-to-one with database filtering conditions.
-Developers need to understand database-related knowledge before using them.
+Developers should understand relevant database knowledge before use.

 ## Import Module